MobiSurvStd/MobiSurvStd/docs/src/README.md

 ## Case Study: Bicycle Use

-The following graph represents the share of bicycle trips for EMC², EDGT, and EGT surveys.
+The following graph represents the share of bicycle trips for EMC², EDGT, EDVM, and EGT surveys.
 The circle colors represent the average number of bicycles in the surveyed households.
 The circle sizes represent the expected number of trips in the surveyed area.